malixian/clockwork/README.md

 If this happens, the GPU ran out of memory.
 To fix it, you can:
 * Use fewer models for your experiment
 * Reduce the amount of GPU memory used for `weights_cache_size`.
 You can modify this in `config/default.cfg` on workers.
 Reducing weights cache will leave more memory available for kernels.

+## Protobuf compiler version doesn't match library version

+Installing protocol buffers is annoying.
+The compiler version must match the library version.
+Check where the `protoc` command leads to (`which protoc`).
+Applications like `conda` sometimes install their own, different version of the protocol buffers compiler.
+If you are on a Google Cloud VM, modify your `PATH` variable to remove conda.